 How to Get Around Wellington

 Getting around Wellington’s capital city and surrounding districts is made easy with the extensive bus and train network.
 There are even a few public transport surprises in Wellington including its historic cable car and the trolleybuses in use around the city centre.
-Wellington’s trolleybuses are the last in Oceania and the last to be driving on the left.
-Impress your mates with that piece of trivia… (Or get completely ridiculed).

-To pay for most public transport in Wellington you’ll either need cash or the correct stored value card (there are different cards for different operators, but Snapper is used on the most services).
-Fares are determined by zones, which is based on the distance of travel.
-The more zones you travel through the higher the fare.
-Be aware that when changing a vehicle on your journey, there is usually an additional charge unless you have purchased a transfer ticket.
+Fares are determined by zones, which are based on the distance of travel.
+The more zones you travel through, the higher the fare.
+Please note that when changing vehicles during your journey, an additional charge may apply unless you have purchased a transfer ticket.

 So follow the Wellington public transport guide below to see how to get around.
 Plus, find a place to stay in The 50 Best Accommodations in Wellington.